 Flight Centre and Webjet represent two of the top online booking agents in Australia with a combined 12%+ market share.

 From time to time, we conduct these comparisons to keep our skills sharp, but also to help our customers understand how we look at digital properties, what our process is and how each compares to a best practice approach, keeping the customer at the centre of the experience at all times.

 Before we look at the individual websites and how they perform, let’s first see how customers are acquired by each brand and how they compare.

-In this part of the review, we will look specifically at paid media like Google Adwords, display ads and social media content.
+In this part of the review, we will look specifically at paid media like PPC, Facebook advertising and homepage design.
 Our review will look at creativity, engagement and tactics employed by each brand in their effort to acquire new and repeat customers through each channel.

 First, let’s look at the overall traffic generated by each brand.